material-components/material-components-android/docs/adaptive/CanonicalLayouts.md

 The canonical layout demos found in the
 [MDC catalog](https://github.com/material-components/material-components-android/tree/master/catalog/java/io/material/catalog/)
-are examples of adaptive layouts where components and views change depending on device configuration, such as screen size, orientation, and/or presence of a physical fold.
+are examples of adaptive layouts in which components and views change depending on device configuration, such as screen size, orientation, and/or the presence of a physical fold.

 This doc discusses the general logic that can be applied to implementations like the one in the [general implementation section](#general-implementation), while